MicrosoftDocs/powerapps-docs/powerapps-docs/cards/make-a-card/connectors/connector-intro.md

 ---
-title: "Intro to Connectors"
+title: "Connect to data and services"
 description: "Learn about connectors and how you can use them to expand the capabilities of your cards"
-keywords: "Power Cards, Power Apps, Cards, connectors" ms.date: 03/18/2022 ms.topic: article
+keywords: "Power Cards, Power Apps, Cards, connectors" ms.date: 09/20/2022 ms.topic: article
-author: eberhardts
+author: iaanw
-ms.author: v-eberhardts
+ms.author: iaanw
 manager: shellyha
 ms.reviewer:
 ms.custom: